:max_bytes(150000):strip_icc():format(webp)/spr-zodiac-mx8-elite-suction-pool-cleaner-jeremy-laukkonen-after-78c0cf3521154cbd8dfbf8d8f800aa0c.jpeg)

 No alert when cleaner is done

 If you want a simple, hands-free way of keeping your above-ground pool clean, we love the Aiper Scuba E1.
 We tested this robotic pool cleaner in our above-ground pool and were surprised by how easy it was to use—we just had to push the power button, drop it in our pool, and watch it go.
-We were also impressed by how well it cleared even fine debris from our pool, including small bugs and undissolved salt.
-Particles so small that we couldn't see them from above.
+We were also impressed by how well it cleared even fine debris from our pool, including small bugs and undissolved salt, particles so small that we couldn't see them from above.

 While this cleaner is designed to clean the floors of an above-ground pool in a random (but throughout pattern), it can also clean flat in-ground pools as large as 1,100 square feet.
 At 17 pounds, we found it easy to lift into our pool, and we liked that it comes with a safety bumper, so it shouldn't scratch the pool liner.